pts/pts-xtiny/README.txt

 See https://github.com/pts/pts-tiny-7z-sfx , which implements a .7z archive
 extractor and SFX.
 It doesn't use pts-xtiny directly, but features of pts-xtiny are inlined to its c-minidiet.sh and minidiet/* files.
-Compiled executable size is 24220 bytes; when compressed with UPX, it's 16552 bytes.
+Compiled executable size is 24220 bytes; when compressed with upx, it's 16552 bytes.

 Q22.
 Does pts-xtiny support -Wl,--gc-sections?
 """"""""""""""""""""""""""""""""""""""""""""""